mbigman/front-end-student-materials/06-p5js/05c-array-basics.md

 Another might be your school day.
 You go to your first period class, and then second period, then third period, etc.  Your schedule, a list of what classes you have when, determines that first period is english, second is math and so on.

 Or maybe you make to-do lists either in your head or on paper.
-You "loop" over the list and check off a task if it's completed.
+You **loop** over the list and check off a task if it's completed.
+Applying an action to an item in a list is known as **iteration**.

 What these all have in common is that in each case we are *looping through* a **list** of things.